agmath/BIO4ST1_Group1/Replication_Trevor_Harrington.md

 ## Objectives:

--   Learn to eliminate \"single-use code\" by encapsulating code in functions which can be easily applied to different genomes.
+-   Learn to eliminate "single-use code" by encapsulating code in functions which can be easily applied to different genomes.

 -   Expand your ability to count the frequency of each individual nucleotide within a genome to an ability to count the appearance of patterns in the genome.

--   Build and execute functions to find \"hidden messages\" within the genome by identifying patterns appearing much more often than they would be expected to if a genome included nucleotides at random.
+-   Build and execute functions to find "hidden messages" within the genome by identifying patterns appearing much more often than they would be expected to if a genome included nucleotides at random.

 -   Exploit transcription errors to narrow a search region for the replication origin.